kasmtech/ansible/README.md

     Or, if you have ssh keys copied over to your servers and have NOPASSWD in sudoers you can just run.

     `ansible-playbook -u [username] -i inventory uninstall_kasm.yml`

+## Kasm Stop/Start/Restart playbooks

+These playbooks can be used to start, stop or restart Kasm workspaces services on the DB, WebApp and Agent servers specified in the `inventory` file.

+It can be limited to run only on hosts in specific groups by passing `-l [db, web, or agent]` flag.

+In the examples `restart_kasm.yml` can be substituted for `start_kasm.yml` or `stop_kasm.yml` for starting or stopping the kasm services respectively.

+### Ansible Configuration

+1. Open `inventory` file and fill in the hostnames / ips for the servers that will be fulfilling the agent, webapp and db roles.

+2. Run the playbook.

+    `ansible-playbook -Kk -u [username] -i inventory restart_kasm.yml`

+    Ansible will prompt you for the ssh password and sudo password (will almost always be the same password).

+    Or, if you have ssh keys copied over to your servers and have NOPASSWD in sudoers you can just run.

+    `ansible-playbook -u [username] -i inventory restart_kasm.yml`

+    If you only want to run it against hosts in the 'db' group for example you can run the following:

+    `ansible-playbook -u [username] -l db -i inventory restart_kasm.yml`